flix/book/src/structs.md

 Flix supports three operations on structs:

 - Creating a struct with `new Struct @ rc { ... }`.
-- Accessing the field of a struct with `struct->field`.
+- Accessing a field of a struct with `struct->field`.
 - Updating a _mutable_ field of a struct with `struct->field = ...`.

 Each operation has an effect in the region of the struct.